 Dreaming of that trip to Italy, but not sure how you’ll afford it?
+Wondering how to travel to Italy cheap?
 Discover ways you can save money while traveling Italy on a budget.

 Save Money Getting to Italy

 One of the biggest ways to save on your trip to Italy is to get a good deal on flights.
 Flights will usually be cheaper during the off-season, like fall and spring, and flying in mid-week, instead of on the weekend, can also save you a good deal of money.

 Look at all the major airports in Italy, rather than restricting yourself to only the city you want to visit.
 Many cities are just a short and inexpensive train ride away from each other, so flying into Milan and then taking the train to Venice, for example, may be a little more cost-effective, and if you can fit that into your schedule, it’s a great way to see more than just one city.

 Staying at the most popular locations in Italy like Rome, Venice, Florence, Cinque Terre, and the Amalfi Coast, are not going to be cheap.
 Don’t be afraid to explore other, lesser-known parts of the country.
 They may just surprise you.
 There are so many great hidden gems all over Italy!
 You’ll have a more authentic experience outside tourist areas.

 If you’re on a tight budget, accommodation is probably where you’ll be able to find your biggest savings.
 The cost difference between a luxury hotel and a small vacation rental can be in the hundreds and even thousands of dollars.

 My best tip is to stay just outside the city center.
 The closer you get to the more touristy part of the cities, the more expensive hotels and vacation rentals and hotels will be.

 It may be a hassle to trek into the city each day, but you’ll also get a more authentic experience during your stay.
 Having more locals and fewer tourists near your accommodations may also mean better, and more authentic food.